MingyueDing05/TkrDemo/README.md

-# TkrDemo
+# TkrDemo - OO parser and generator

-This is a demo for an OO parser and generater that parses a syntax language and generates QT-based GUI.
+This is a demo for an OO parser and generator that parses a syntax language and generates QT-based GUI.
 The parser reads in the language in python comments and generates an AST.
-Based on the AST, the genearter recursively builds layouts holding different widgets.
+Based on the AST, the geneartor recursively builds layouts holding different widgets.

 ## Example